AdetokunAdenike/cloudlaunch/README.md

 - Allows `cloudlaunch-user` to **view/list** all VPC resources but not modify them.
 ---

+## Clarity of Setup and Permissions
+- Admin account was used for creating resources; `cloudlaunch-user` was used for testing access restrictions.
+---
 ## S3 Website Links

 - Public site: